vidyaranjitha-hosadurga-raviprakash/vidyaranjitha-hosadurga-raviprakash/README.md

 📌 Graduated Bachelor of Computer Science from PES University/PESIT

-📌 3+ years experienced Software Developer.
-2 years experience as front-end web developer.
+📌 3.5 years of experience as front-end web developer.

 ## Interests :